nanobox-io/nanobox-guides/articles/php/wordpress/boxfile-explained.md

 Network directories allow you to store the contents of specific directories in a persistent file-store.
 When deploying to Nanobox, web nodes are replaced by all new, updated web nodes.
 Without network directories, any uploads or change to the files in your app would be wiped out.
 Network directories allow things like uploads to persist and be shared by multiple web nodes.
 These require a [storage component](#storage-component).

 ## MySQL Database Component
-WordPress needs a MySQL database to store data.
+WordPress needs a MySQL database.
 Including a data component with the `image` set to `nanobox/mysql` will tell Nanobox to provision a MySQL database when deploying your app.

 ```yaml
 data.db: